as1ndu/as1ndu/content/posts/fighting-of-disease-pandemics-with-defi.md

 We can have several of these DeFi (Decentralized Finance) powered applications to mitigate several problems around disease.

-For instance, Animal husbandry businesses can pay these premiums to mitigate risks around animal disease pandemics like bird flu or mad cow disease.
+- For instance, Animal husbandry businesses can pay these premiums to mitigate risks around animal disease pandemics like bird flu or mad cow disease.

-Charities  or Governments can pay these premiums to to secure resources for fighting pandemic out breaks like the recent Corona virus.
+- Charities  or Governments can pay these premiums to to secure resources for fighting pandemic out breaks like the recent Corona virus.
 The recent Corona virus for example is so new, there exists no cure[^15].
 In such a case, the pool speculators put up would be used for research towards the creation of a vaccine.

+## Event Derivatives

 Another way of using  DeFi to mitigate disease pandemics is by leveraging prediction markets like Augur[^16] & Gnosis[^17] to create an "event derivative" that may assist in the mitigation of a disease.
 Event derivatives are markets that pay people for accurately predicting  events in the future[^18]